-2 ~ 'Playing it by Ear' free Piano Tuition for those in most need.
+2 ~ 'Playing it by Ear': subsidised Piano Tuition for those in most need.

-3 ~ 'Piano Donations' redistributing pianos in the local community
+3 ~ 'Pianos in Public Places': redistributing pianos back into the community

-4 ~ 'Lids Open Day' free access to Grand Pianos in Grand Places
+4 ~ 'Lids Open Day': rare access to Grand Pianos in Grand Places

-2. Send us a cheque, made payable to: The Piano Project CIC To: The Piano Project, Unit X, 19 Shawlands Shopping Centre, Glasgow, G52 2JR
+2. Send us a cheque, made payable to: The Piano Project CIC To: The Piano Project CIC, Unit X, 19 Shawlands Shopping Centre, Glasgow, G52 2JR

 There is a lot of important info for us to collect for each potential piano donation and we ask that you fill out the contact form as fully as possible.
 Thank you.
-If you need to contact us at short notice you can call our Project Coordinator on 07940224365.
+If you need to contact us at short notice you can call our Project Coordinator, Tom Binns, on: 07940224365.

-Every piano we receive has a unique story to tell about it's life up to now & what lies ahead.
-In 2016, the arrival at David Cargill House of a lovely Bechstein ~ replacing the Eavestaff that was well beyond it's playable life ~ seemed to instantly lift the spirits of some residents as Jessie ( resident pianist ) sat down to give us all a tune.
-Like most of the others, the story of this donation is a chain of emails, phone calls, piano moves & accidental connections made at fortuitous moments.
+Every piano we receive has a unique story to tell about it's life to date and what lies ahead.
+In 2016, the arrival at David Cargill House f a lovely Bechstein ~ replacing the Eavestaff that was well beyond it's playable life ~ seemed to instantly lift the spirits of some residents as Jessie ( resident pianist ) sat down to give us all a tune.
+See the video above.
+Like most of the others, the story of this donation is a chain of emails, phone calls, piano moves & accidental connections made often at random & fortuitous moments.
 Thanks to: Susan Christie for her initial piano request, Alice Elms for donating her piano and DCH for covering removal costs.
 It looks like the new piano will have a long life and be a genuine pleasure for Jessie to play and the residents to listen to.